codio/site/source/docs/public-private.html.markdown

 We are not yet operating any paid accounts, but just a hot tip that when we do, private projects will only be available in paid accounts.

 ## Exploring Public Projects
 We have not yet added any real functionality to let you explore public accounts and projects, but this will be coming before very long.
-We will also add support for Watching, Starring, Tagging and other Github-like features.
+We will also add support for Watching, Starring, Tagging and other GitHub-like features.